flatlining/blog/posts/instalando-o-steam-localmente-no-gnulinux.rst

 .. http://rst.ninjs.org/
 .. https://gist.github.com/dupuy/1855764

-.. role:: bash(code)
+.. role:: console(code)
-    :language: bash
+    :language: console

 Steam_ for GNU/Linux has been around for a while now, and thanks to the efforst of Valve_ more and more games are been released to the open-source OS!

-But since I'm a bit paranoid, I choose to install it at my :bash:`$HOME` folder, avoiding any unnecessary permissions (*root-less* installation).
+But since I'm a bit paranoid, I choose to install it at my :console:`$HOME` folder, avoiding any unnecessary permissions (*root-less* installation).

 I've been using it like this for quite a while, with no noticeable downside.